Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 # Conclusion

 I hope that now it’s clear why Philosophy is so important: not only it differentiate us from our competitors (the non-open projects) but it’s for us a path to follow.
 Open source without understanding the philosophy or way it should be open or managed openly, is only another proprietary project hidden by the code availability.
 Again a project without a license is not an open source project.
+The real question could be *Why you should join a OSS project?*, let's see some points:

+* Improve your knowledge in different areas
+* Visibility on your field
+* You can find a job or new employees
+* You do something also for others
+* You will see some effect of what you do in other people or areas
+* Learn the rules to work with other people
+* Learn how to verify the problems/issues reported
+* Fight against demotivational critics
+* Helps others also with code
+* Learn when avoid Jargon language
+* Find people similar to you
+* Find mentors

+Those are some examples that can help you to find opportunities for you but we will see better in the other chapters.